silnrsi/font-lateef/documentation/source/faq.md

     - *If I use the font on a web page do I have to include an acknowledgement?*
     - The full OFL-FAQ.txt is also included in the font package.

 A generic FAQ for all of our Arabic scripts fonts can be found here: [Arabic Fonts - FAQ](https://software.sil.org/arabicfonts/support/faq/).
-FAQ's specific to Lateef are found below.
+FAQ’s specific to Lateef are found below.

 ### Problems with Bold weights

 #### *Why does my application not show the Bold weight in font menus and dialogs?*

 Some applications will list all the weights but leave out Bold.
-To access the Bold you need to choose Regular and turn on Bold using the application's UI controls such as a "B" button.
+To access the Bold you need to choose Regular and turn on Bold using the application’s UI controls such as a “B” button.

 #### *Why do I sometimes get a fake Bold?*

-If you choose a weight other than Regular (such as ExtraLight), then use application controls to turn on Bold, some applications will make a "fake" Bold rather than use one of the real ones in the font (Medium, SemiBold, Bold, ExtraBold).
+If you choose a weight other than Regular (such as ExtraLight), then use application controls to turn on Bold, some applications will make a “fake” Bold rather than use one of the real ones in the font (Medium, SemiBold, Bold, ExtraBold).
 This is because only Regular has an associated Bold counterpart.
 This is a technical limitation with some apps and OSes.
 If you are using some other weight than Regular for text and want to make a word or phrase stand out you will need to select the text and apply one of the heavier weights manually.

 ### *I understand there is kerning for the Arabic proportional digits.
 However, it is not working.*